SASA: a SimulAtor of Self-stabilizing Algorithms

 cd test/coloring sasa -reg ring.dot

-This command will generate the ring.ml
+This command will generate the ring.ml file, that contains the

 registration code.
 It will also generate, if they do not already